jupyterhub/ltiauthenticator/README.md

     The application can be created at the account level or the course level.
 If the application is created at the account level, it means that the application is available to all courses under the same account.

+    **Privacy Setting**:

+    - If you run the course in public mode, ltiauthenticator will parse the student's canvas ID as the JupyterHub username.
+    - If you run the course in anonymous mode, ltiauthenticator will fall back to the LTI user ID, an anonymized version.
+      - Currently, the only method for de-anonymizing the LTI user ID in Canvas is with [the "masquerade" permission](https://canvas.instructure.com/doc/api/file.masquerading.html), which grants the user full access to act as any user account.
+      - Unless you are able to obtain masquerade permissions, it is recommended to run the course in public mode.

 3. Configure JupyterHub to accept LTI Launch requests from Canvas.
 You do this by supplying JupyterHub with the client key & secret generated in step 1.